-Thallon is not currently an accredited Queensland Tidy Town.
+Thallon is working towards becoming an accredited Queensland Tidy Town.
 You can tell us what you think by voting in the poll.

 Thallon is a south west Queensland town, 571 kilometres west of Brisbane, located between St George and the border with New South Wales at Mungindi.